KrzysztofZaremba/KrzysztofZaremba.github.io/_pages/publications.md

 <details>

 <p>
-  <summary> <b> Effects of Intrahousehold Bargaining Power on the Maternal and Neonatal Health </b> </summary>
+  <summary> <b> Effects of Intrahousehold Bargaining Power on Maternal and Neonatal Health </b> </summary>
  <br>
    <div align="justify">
-This paper provides evidence that the distribution of the bargaining power in a relationship shapes pregnancy outcomes.
+This paper provides evidence that the distribution of bargaining power in a relationship shapes pregnancy outcomes.
 I measure female bargaining power with the availability of potential male partners in the local dating market.
-To circumvent endogeneity in the sex ratio, I use a novel instrument that leverages the randomness in sex at birth and the persistence of local demographics to isolate exogenous variation in the relative availability of men.
-Instrumental variables estimation shows that higher female bargaining power leads to fewer out-of-wedlock births, a lower rate of Chlamydia and Hypertension among mothers, and a lower share of infants with APGAR score below seven.
+To circumvent endogeneity in the sex ratio, I use a novel, strong instrument that leverages the randomness in sex at birth and the persistence of local demographics to isolate exogenous variation in the relative availability of men.
+Instrumental variables estimation shows that higher female bargaining power leads to fewer out-of-wedlock births, a lower rate of chlamydia and hypertension among mothers, and a lower share of infants with APGAR score below seven.
 These findings point to a significant contribution of the marriage market to racial disparities in pregnancy health, particularly between Black and White mothers.
 Black women face poor prospects when looking for a partner compared to White women: there is 102 White man per 100 White women but only 89
 Black men per 100 Black women.
 According to my estimates, Black women’s disadvantage accounts for 5-10% of the racial gap in maternal and neonatal health.
 Next, I use a decomposition technique to demonstrate that the racial difference in male availability is mostly policy driven, as incarceration accounts for 45% of the gap.
 I show with simulations that a counterfactual policy equalizing incarceration rates for non-violent offenses between Black and White people could reduce health disparities by 1-4% through its effect on the female bargaining power.
 </div>
   <br>